No-Bake Red Velvet Cake Balls

 Place one of the cake balls on top of the fork.
 Dip cake balls in chocolate.

-Holding the fork over the bowl of red candy, spoon the melted chocolate over the top of the ball until it’s fully coated.
+Holding the fork over the bowl of red candy, spoon the melted chocolate over the ball until it’s fully coated.

-Lightly tap the handle of the fork on the side of the bowl to knock off the excess chocolate, then transfer the coated cake ball back to the baking sheet.
+Lightly tap the fork handle against the side of the bowl to knock off excess chocolate, then transfer the coated cake ball back to the baking sheet.

 After that, immediately decorate with sprinkles.